pantigon/wgcf-connector/README.md

 This program uses the `warp-cli` Linux client, installs it inside the Docker container, register WARP Connector with the token, and then extract the configuration file.

 ## Usage
-1. Create a tunnel in Cloudflare Zero Trust dashboard with WARP Connector as tunnel type.
+1. [Create a tunnel](https://one.dash.cloudflare.com/?to=/:account/networks/tunnels/add/warp) in Cloudflare Zero Trust dashboard with WARP Connector as tunnel type.
 2. Copy the generated WARP Connector token starting with `eyJhIjoi` and paste it as argument `<token>` in Docker.
 3. It will output wgcf-connector-<registration_id>.conf file in your current working directory, which you can use in WireGuard.

 > [!TIP]
-> If you got an endpoint IPv4 address starting with `162.159.192`, use `162.159.193` instead to have lower latency.
+> If you got an endpoint IPv4 address starting with `162.159.192.x`, use `162.159.193.x` instead to have lower latency.

+> [!TIP]
+> You can check out my complete tutorial [here](https://www.animmouse.com/p/setup-cloudflare-warp-connector-using-wireguard/).

 ### Pull image remotely
 > [!TIP]